Cusco: city of treasures

 One of the treasures of modern-day Cusco is the neighborhood of San Blas.
 Narrow, cobblestone streets create a web of walkways and hidden plazas that always have something going on.

-The main plaza of San Blas is home to quaint restaurants, artisan markets, and the famous San Blas Cathedral, with it’s big blue colonial doors.
+The main plaza is home to quaint restaurants, artisan markets, and the famous San Blas Cathedral, with it’s big blue colonial doors.
 You can take a glimpse at the handpainted murals inside for about $3 USD.
-While walking through the streets of San Blas, you’ll also find boutique hotels, locally-owned bakeries, beautiful little gardens, and perhaps even a llama or two.
+While walking through the streets, you’ll also find boutique hotels, locally-owned bakeries, beautiful little gardens, and perhaps even a llama or two.

 If you want to try the local cuisine, visit Pachapapa.
 There, you can sample the earthy flavors of the Andes.
 Or, if curry sounds good, walk up the stairs by the San Blas water fountain and visit Korma Sutra curry house for some authentic Indian food.